-- 8:8 Certain unsportsmanlike actions are by their nature seen as more severe and warrant an immediate 2-minute suspension, regardless of whether the player or the officials had received a warning earlier.
-This includes: - a) protests involving loudness with forceful gestures, or provocative behaviour; - b) when there is a decision against a team in possession, and the player with the ball does not immediately make it available to the opponents by dropping it or putting it down on the floor: - c) blocking the access to a ball that went into the substitution area.
+- Certain unsportsmanlike actions are by their nature seen as more severe and warrant an immediate 2-minute suspension, regardless of whether the player or the officials had received a warning earlier.
+This includes: - a. protests involving loudness with forceful gestures, or provocative behaviour; - b. when there is a decision against a team in possession, and the player with the ball does not immediately make it available to the opponents by dropping it or putting it down on the floor; - c. blocking the access to a ball that went into the substitution area; - d. when the shot of a player, who is unhindered and throwing in an open play situation, hits the goalkeeper's head.